-On conventional inline fours, all four pistons stop moving up and down at the same time, every 180 degrees (every time one fires).
+In conventional inline fours, all four pistons stop moving up and down at the same time, every 180 degrees (every time one fires).
 That’s because they’re all aligned together.
 This means there’s a point where everything’s not moving and changing direction.

 I don’t pretend to fully understand the mechanics, but I know the effect is awesome, the technology is unique to Yamaha in motorcycles, and the sound is amazing.

 - Seven-level traction control

-All that is to make the insane levels of power more easy to use.
+All that is to make the insane levels of power easier to use.

 In theory, adding traction control to the R1 would be a relatively simple affair.
 I don’t want to gloss over the many rounds of engineering work that Yamaha engineers put into every round of the R1!
 But the Yamaha R1 did already have ride-by-wire (which they call Yamaha Chip Controlled Throttle, or YCC-T).

 The YCC-T system measures the difference between front and rear wheel speed, then considers throttle position, RPM, and gear.
 It even monitors lean angle (before a proper IMU was added) by reading changes in the rolling circumference of the tires.
 It uses all that to adjust injection and ignition when there’s trouble to bring the motorcycle back to safety.